 How Mercury Enters the Food Chain

-Mercury is a naturally occurring element that is present throughout our environment, in fossil fuels, as well as in plants and animals.
+Mercury is a naturally occurring element that is present in fossil fuels, in plants and animals, and throughout our environment.
 It can be found in the rock in the earth’s crust, including in deposits of coal.

 Mercury isn’t a problem until it is released from the rock and ends up in the atmosphere and in our lakes and oceans.
 This can happen naturally, through volcanic eruptions and forest fires.
-However, human activities are responsible for much of the release of mercury into the air.
-Burning coal, oil, and wood as fuel can cause mercury to become airborne, as well as burning waste that contains mercury can result in airborne mercury as well.
+However, human activities are responsible for increased levels of released mercury into the air.
+Burning coal, oil, and wood as fuel can cause mercury to become airborne, and burning waste that contains mercury can result in airborne mercury as well.

-From the air, mercury makes its way back to to the ground via raindrops, dust and gravity.
-In our streams, rivers, lakes, and oceans, mercury is consumed by bacteria and turned into methyl-mercury, which is easily absorbed by plankton and zooplankton.
+From the air, mercury makes its way back to the ground via raindrops, dust, and gravity.
+In our streams, rivers, lakes, and oceans Mercury is consumed by bacteria and turned into methyl-mercury, which is easily absorbed by plankton and zooplankton.
 From there, the mercury works its way into our food chain starting with the small fish that eat the plankton.
-The highest concentrations of mercury are found in large, predatory fish that eat smaller fish.
+The highest concentrations of mercury are found in large, predatory fish that eat smaller fish, such as tuna.

 How Mercury Affects Us